Automattic/jetpack/to-test.md

 * Verify you receive a successful response, and the stats module gets enabled.

-This flow now delete the temporary token used for saving settings before the site is connected.
+This flow now deletes the temporary token used for saving settings when the site is connected.
 Test with a **brand new site** that's not connected yet:

 * Make sure you are logged into WP.com and the Jetpack site.